canonical/lxd/doc/howto/network_ovn_peers.md

 # How to create peer routing relationships

 Network peers allow the creation of routing relationships between two OVN networks.
 This allows for traffic between those two networks to stay within the OVN subsystem rather than having to transit via the uplink network.

+## Create a routing relationship between networks

 Both networks in the peering are required to complete a setup step to ensure that the peering is mutual.